Express Energy vs Spark Energy

 Only One Skips the Credit Check

-Express Energy has prepaid—no credit check, no deposit.
+Express Energy doesn't run your credit.
 Spark Energy runs your credit and might want $200-400 upfront.

 Category Breakdown

-Express Energy skips the credit check.
-Spark Energy might want $200-400 upfront.
+Express Energy skips the credit check entirely.
+Spark Energy runs your credit and might want $200-400 upfront.

 Rates change constantly.
 Check ComparePower with your actual usage.